 A = rand(1e6,1e6);

 Error using rand Requested 1000000x1000000 (7450.6GB) array exceeds maximum array size preference.
 Creation of arrays greater than this limit may take a long time and cause MATLAB to become unresponsive.
-See array size limit or preference panel for more information.
+More information

 A = rand(1e6,1e6);

 No matter how you run into memory limits, there are several resolutions available depending on your goals.
 The techniques discussed in Strategies for Efficient Use of Memory can help you optimize the available memory you have, including:

 If you are already using memory efficiently and the problem persists, then the remaining sections of this page contain possible solutions.

 Tall Arrays for Out-of-Memory Data are designed to help you work with data sets that are too large to fit into memory.
 MATLAB works with small blocks of the data at a time, automatically handling all of the data chunking and processing in the background.
 There are two primary ways you can leverage tall arrays: